All How-To Guides

 Do not use an exhaust fan.
 That's an electrical switch.

-Step 3: Get Out of the Building
+Step 3: Get Everyone Out

-If the smell is strong - meaning it hits you when you walk in, or you can smell it in the hallway - get out now.
-Knock on your neighbors' doors as you leave.
-Alert your super if you can find them quickly.
-Do not delay your exit searching for people.
+If the smell is strong — meaning it hits you when you walk in, or you can smell it in the hallway — get out now.

 Once you're outside and at a safe distance from the building, then make your calls.